DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Sales invoice.md

 **EDI number**          |	EDI Staging table record id.
 Select **EDI number** or the **Details** button on the Action Pane, to view the details for the selected record.
 The number sequence is determined by [EDI number](../../CORE/Setup/EDI%20parameters.md#number-sequence) on the **EDI parameters**.
 **Company**             | Legal entity of the document.
 **Company GLN**         | The company’s global location number is shown here.
 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been created but no outbound file has yet been generated. <br> • **Error** – Th staging record has been processed, but no outbound file has been created.
-There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and added to the outbound file queue.
+There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and added to the outbound file queue. • **Canceled** – The record has been manually canceled and will be excluded from processing.
 **Trading partner account**     | Customer account assigned to the staging record.
 **Trading partner GLN**         | The Customer’s global location number is shown here.
 **Tax invoice**                 | Tax invoice number